LLMs¶

 - Enable logging: Add logging to track LLM decisions at each step

-Tool Call Handling (_inject_tool_call)¶
+Tool Call Handling (call_action, call_action_stream, _inject_tool_call)¶

 def _inject_tool_call(self, *, tool_name: str, tool_args: dict, tool_result: Any) -> None: